kemaldemirgil/fog-city/README.md

     * Humidity

 ### Improvements:
 >There is actually a lot more information like the *day - night* time & temperature, current weather description that could be added besides the current ones that are being displayed.
+Unfortunately, the website isn't responsive but, it can be fixed eventually.
 The following is not a bad example of a `weather forecast` however, it's not the greatest one as well but, for now it should do the work.

 ### Webpage:
 https://kemaldemirgil.github.io/weather-dashboard/